aviv211/aivivs26/README.md

 -

 < -Principle no2 - Source of personal information - >
- if the organization collects personal informations, it must be collected from the individual concerns.
+ < -if the organization collects personal informations, it must be collected from the individual concerns. - >

  a.)
 -